HIRO-group/HIRO-group.github.io/_posts/research/2020-04-22-robotic-skin.md

 * This line will be replaced by the ToC, excluding the "Contents" header {:toc}

-{% include image.html url="research/roboskin/skin_unit.png" max-width="80%" description="Fig. 1.
-Flexible circuit created by etching the circuit diagram into a copper sheet and then encasing it in a flexible ecoflex polymer.
+{% include image.html url="research/roboskin/skin_unit.png" max-width="80%" description="<b>Figure 1.</b> Flexible circuit created by etching the circuit diagram into a copper sheet and then encasing it in an ecoflex polymer.
 The circuit contains an inertial measurement unit (IMU) used in our kinematic calibration algorithm to locate the circuit on the surface of a robot.
-We include a proximity sensor in each flexible circuit in order to observe and avoid objects near the robot surface after calibration." %}
+We include a proximity sensor in each flexible circuit in order to detect objects near the robot surface." %}

+# Primary Objective

+Our long-term goal is to enable robots to sense their surroundings through distributed, heterogeneous sensors along the robot’s surface.
+In order to efficiently utilize sensor information, we must develop a robotic controller that generates robust and safe robotic movement.
+We plan to achieve our goal in three ways:

+1. Create a flexible printed circuit board (PCB) that can be attached to any robotic arm and relay information about nearby objects to a robotic controller in a plug-and-play fashion.

+2. Develope a kinematic calibration algorithm to automatically, accurately locate each flexible PCB along a robot arm.
+This information is critical to ensure the robot knows where a sensor's information relates to on its surface.

+2. Formulate a robust controller that utilizes sensor information to plan trajectories that avoid collision and enable robots to work in close proximity with human collaborators.

 # Contribution

+The contributions of this work are threefold:

 1. **Skin Unit:** we present a new **flexible artificial skin** that can conform to multiple surfaces.
 The skin utilizes an Inertial Measurement Unit (IMU) and a proximity sensor to sense obstacles at a distance.
 Future prototypes will embed additional capabilities (e.g. pressure sensing, temperature sensing, tactile sensing...).

-1. **Kinematic Calibration:** we present a framework for automatic kinematic calibration that leverages an IMU to automatically locate and orient skin units, of arbitrary number, along the surface of a robot.
+2. **Kinematic Calibration:** we present a framework for automatic kinematic calibration that leverages an IMU to automatically locate and orient skin units, of arbitrary number, along the surface of a robot.

-1. **Controller:** we demonstrate a control scenario where a robot arm utilizes proximity sensors embedded within a skin unit to **avoid collision** when an object is nearby.
+3. **Controller:** we demonstrate a control scenario where a robot arm utilizes proximity sensors embedded within a skin unit to **avoid collision** when an object is nearby.
 We impose a repulsive force on the point the skin sensor is mounted on the robotic arm to ensure it will not collide with an object, but will still continue on a specified trajectory.

-## Skin Units
+## Skin Unit

 Skin units are embedded with an IMU for kinematic calibration and a proximity sensor to sense nearby objects.
 We chose to embed our circuit in a flexible polymer called ecoflex in order to have each skin unit conform to the shape of the surface it is placed on.
 The figure below shows the flexible capabilities of the skin sensor.